Milwaukee EB-5 Visa Program

 The program offers foreign investors and their families the opportunity to apply for green cards in exchange for qualified investment in qualified local projects.
 Investors must be approved by the U.S. Citizenship and Immigration Services (“USCIS”) in order to obtain conditional green cards and permanent green cards.
 To qualify for a green card, a qualified foreign investor must invest a minimum of US $1 million (or US$500,000 in targeted employment areas) in qualified businesses that create at least ten full-time permanent jobs for U.S. workers.
 Provided that the investment is maintained and achieves the job requirements of the program, a foreign investor may apply for a permanent green card two years after he or she obtains a conditional green card.

-The Milwaukee Regional Center includes the counties of Kenosha, Milwaukee, Ozaukee, Racine, Washington, Waukesha and Walworth.
-Targeted employment areas within the Regional Center area that qualify for the $500,000 investment level include designated areas of the City of Milwaukee (see map), all of Walworth County and the City of Racine
+The Milwaukee Regional Center includes the Wisconsin counties of Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha.
+Targeted employment areas within the Regional Center area that qualify for the $500,000 investment level include designated areas of the City of Milwaukee, all of Walworth County and the City of Racine.
+In 2017, the Milwaukee Regional Center expanded beyond Wisconsin to include the Illinois counties of Cook, DuPage, Lake and Will, as well as Indiana's Lake County.

 - Qualified investors and their families (spouse and any unmarried children under age 21) are eligible for green cards after approval of their applications